 Formed in September 2007 we are one of the longest established Roller Derby leagues in the UK.
 We train together three/four times a week at Charters Leisure Centre in Ascot, Berkshire where we’re lucky to have our own roller derby track.
 You can see us play at our home bouting venue: Windsor Leisure Centre, where we host teams from all over the UK and Europe.

-We are proud members of the UKRDA and WFTDA.
+We are members of both the UKRDA and WFTDA.

 If you would like to join us a player or an official, get in touch!
 (Our players range in age from 18 to 44 and live in Windsor, Ascot, Slough, Maidenhead, Bracknell and Reading.)
 More info below….